neocotic/int17/README.md

 of the selected elements.
 All remaining arguments are used to replace indexed placeholders within the message before it is returned.

-`names` can consist of a mix of strings and objects containing a `name` string and, optionally, an `subs` list as well as a `value`.
+`names` can consist of a mix of strings and objects containing a `name` string and, optionally, a `subs` list as well as a `value`.
 When used, the optional `subs` property of a name object overrides any replacement arguments passed to the method when that particular message is processed while the `value` property is transfered to that option.